std95174/docsite/docs/docs/03-create-new.md

 ---

-Following the above steps, you will successfully create a new instance on **Glows.AI** and configure it according to your requirements.
+Following the above steps, you will successfully create a new instance on **Glows.ai** and configure it according to your requirements.
 Next, we will guide you on how to manage and monitor your instances.